sinak/sinak.github.com/_posts/2015-02-16-analyzing-voluntary-unlocking-agreement.md

    <p>
      Verizon doesn’t lock any of their 4G LTE or 3G devices, other than their “Phone-in-the-Box” devices, which are trivially unlockable with either the code “000000” or “123456.”
 So I automatically gave them credit for all the other categories.
    </p>
+   <p><strong>Update:</strong> Verizon were apparently <a href="http://www.law.cornell.edu/cfr/text/47/27.16">required to unlock phones</a> by the FCC when they bought licenses in the 700MHz Block C auction, hence their more reasonable unlocking policy.</p>

    <h3>Sprint</h3>
    <ol>
      <li>